Cognigy/Documentation/docs/en/docs/webchat/v2/configuration.md

 ### Webchat Custom Settings

 The Webchat Custom settings let you adjust the appearance and behavior of a webchat beyond the standard options.
 You can use JSON format for customizations.
-Note that if the JSON is wrong, the webchat might crash.
+Note that if the JSON is wrong, the Webchat widget might crash.

 ## More Information